jennydiep/ZotFlix/README.md

 - This example uses `jQuery` for making HTTP requests and manipulate DOM. jQuery is relatively easy to learn compared to other frameworks.
 This example also includes `Bootstrap`, a popular UI framework to let you easily make your webpage look fancy.

-- You are free to use any technology/tool/framework you want.
-The backend language must be Java.

 ### DataSource
 - For project 1, you are recommended to use tomcat to manage your DataSource instead of manually define MySQL connection in each of the servlet.